 This story is for children but feels slightly out of place with a beginner’s classification as there are some phrases that are not often seen and a couple of useful idioms to be learnt.
-There is a voice recording of this story being read and some comprehension questions if you feel like testing yourself.
+There is a voice recording of this story which you should also listen to and some comprehension questions if you feel like testing yourself (and who doesn’t love to be tested?).
 Have fun!

 狐假虎威 – The name of the story and the moral of it too.
 The fox is using the tiger’s might to his own advantage.
 It can be said about a person who has powerful friends in high places and uses them for their own benefit and to scare people.